RES-Q-Plus/fhir-validator/README.md

 # Validator

-For the correct working of the API, you have to upload a correct FHIR Bundle in correct JSON Format
+For the API to work correctly, you must upload a valid FHIR Bundle in JSON format.

 For example :
 ```json